 Day 2 – The classic programs

 - The classic programs: learning how to use known programs (such as Word, PowerPoint, and Excel) in a deep way, exploring the less used features and the most useful tools applicable inside of the learning environment.

 Day 3 – Using One Note in an educational setting

-Teams and Stream: with these programs participants will be able to organize and share educational videos and material with students and to create an on-line shared environment where to easily communicate with other users (can be students, teachers or parents).
+- Teams and Stream: with these programs, participants will be able to organize and share educational videos and material with students and create an online shared environment where to easily communicate with other users (can be students, teachers, or parents).